josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs-are-bullshit.md

 I suppose that's true, but you see, we must focus on the most _important_ work.
 Some of the items on our to-do list are simply best left there for the time being, for efficiency's sake.
 I'm sure all those tiny holes in the sails and drips in the hull and such will be just fine.

-Setting that aside: I acknowledge, as many of you have keenly observed, those responsible for deciding who to hire and when are, in fact, the officers.
-I can see that, to some of you, it seems a bit unfair that the people being removed from the ship had nothing to do with the poor decisions that necessitated the departure.
+Setting that aside: as many of you have keenly observed, those responsible for deciding who to hire and when are, in fact, the officers.
+I can see that, to some of you, it seems a bit unfair that the folks being removed from the ship in fact had nothing to do with the poor decisions that led to us over-hiring to begin with.

 Perhaps, some of you have posited, we would be better off removing the people who _made_ those bad choices, rather than those who were merely doing their jobs as directed—